vsajip/python-gnupg/README.rst

 Change log
 ==========

-N.B: GCnn refers to an issue nn on Google Code.
+.. note:: GCnn refers to an issue nn on Google Code.

 0.4.1 (future)
 --------------